 Did medieval people living in the country eat breakfast?

 In a typical household somewhere in the European countryside during the Middle Ages, if you had some instant food you could eat in the morning before work like bread or vegetables that didn’t need to be cooked, or indeed leftovers from yesterday’s supper which had been kept warm next to the fire overnight, it might be wiser to save these foods for today’s supper anyways, especially if you had other people to feed.
 But it shouldn’t surprise anyone if people had a quick bite of some bread or leftovers before heading out the door in the morning, especially if their stomachs were grumbling.

 Did medieval people living in cities eat breakfast?

 In the average household of medieval cities, it was the wife’s job to go to the market almost every morning to get ingredients for the meals her family would have that day.
 This practice is a direct consequence of having a lack of ways to preserve food.
 Today, we can make breakfast in two minutes.
 In feudal society, there were only so many roles dedicated to preparing and cooking food.
 This same world had even fewer sinks, towels and soaps.

 Also keep in mind that people went to bed when the sun set and rose from bed at sunrise because sources of light were expensive and many medieval cities had curfew laws, so the markets of a medieval city would be bustling much earlier in the morning than malls do today.
-Therefore, if a medieval family did coordinate a breakfast it would look nothing like the kind of family breakfasts you see on television today.
-The husband, who was most likely a guild member and a master or apprentice as some discipline, would be out the door at cockcrow, if his shop was not connected to his home like many medieval shops were.
+Therefore, if a medieval family did coordinate a breakfast it would look nothing like the kind of family breakfasts you see on television.
+The husband, who was most likely a guild member and a master or apprentice at some discipline, would be out the door at cockcrow, if his shop was not connected to his home like many medieval shops were.

 Conclusion: “Did medieval people really eat breakfast?”